- Directly to Example activities for teaching Transdisciplinarity

 - Underpinning components: UC 3.3

-- Connection with other competences: Engagement; Decisiveness
+- Connection with other competences: Values; Decisiveness

 Individuals read the handout and decide on a charity.
 They are paired with someone who chose a different charity and have to agree on ONE charity between them.
 They then join another pair who chose a different charity to them and try to agree on ONE charity to support.